HiveRunner/HiveRunner/README.md

 ## 3. Understand a little bit of the order of execution

 HiveRunner will in default mode set up and start the HiveShell before the test method is invoked.
 If autostart is set to false, the [HiveShell](/src/main/java/com/klarna/hiverunner/HiveShell.java) must be started manually from within the test method.
-Either way, HiveRunner will do the following steps when start is invoked.
+Either way, HiveRunner will do the following steps when start is invoked:

-1. Merge any [@HiveProperties](/src/main/java/com/klarna/hiverunner/annotations/HiveProperties.java) from the test case with the hive conf
+1. Merge any [@HiveProperties](/src/main/java/com/klarna/hiverunner/annotations/HiveProperties.java) from the test case with the Hive conf
 2. Start the HiveServer with the merged conf
 3. Copy all [@HiveResource](/src/main/java/com/klarna/hiverunner/annotations/HiveResource.java) data into the temp file area for the test
 4. Execute all fields annotated with [@HiveSetupScript](/src/main/java/com/klarna/hiverunner/annotations/HiveSetupScript.java)